tcorbettclark/file-replicator/README.md

 Once a connection has been made, two phases of operation occur:

-1. first, recursively walk a source tree of files and sending all of them over the wire to the destination
+1. first, recursively walk a source tree of files and send them "over the wire" to the destination
-2. then, watch for changes or new files and directories before sending them over the wire to the destination
+2. then, watch for changes or new files and directories before sending them "over the wire" to the destination

-So there is no "difference algorithm" like rsync, no attempt to compress (although of course the connection could already be compressing e.g. if over ssh), the connection is made entirely using standard means like ssh and docker, no ports to open, and even the bash program on the remote end is sent over every time so nothing is installed remotely.
+So there is no "difference algorithm" like rsync, no attempt to compress (although of course the connection could already be compressing e.g. if over ssh), the connection is made entirely using standard means like ssh and docker, there are no ports to open, and even the bash program on the remote end is sent over every time so nothing is installed remotely.

 This is sufficient for editing code on a local computer and automatically replicating them to a